 United States Army Corps of Engineers.
-The United States Army Corps of Engineers may approve construction undertaken in connection with a power plant or transmission line, which affects navigation, involves dredging or filling in waters of the United States, or involves crossing of navigable streams.
+The United States Army Corps of Engineers, subject to the State's DEC review and certification outlined above, must approve construction undertaken in connection with a power plant or transmission line, which affects navigation, involves dredging or filling in waters of the United States, or involves crossing of navigable streams.